 - 4.3.1.2 The revenue used in the Medical Loss Ratio calculation will consist of the total Capitation rate revenue, due from the Department and CMS for services during the Coverage Year.
 Revenue will include amounts withheld pursuant to Section 4.4.4, regardless of whether the Contractor actually receives the amount in Section 4.4.4. - 4.3.1.3 Data Submission.
-The Contractor shall submit to the Department and CMS, in the form and manner prescribed by the Department and CMS, the necessary data to calculate and verify the Medical Loss Ratio within seven (7) months after the end of the Coverage Year. - 4.3.1.4 Medical Loss Ratio Calculation.
-Within ninety (90) days following the six (6) month claims run-out period following the Coverage Year, the Department and CMS shall calculate the Medical Loss Ratio by dividing the Benefit Expense by the Revenue.
+The Contractor shall submit to the Department and CMS, in the form and manner prescribed by the Department and CMS, the necessary data to calculate and verify the Medical Loss Ratio after the end of the Coverage Year. - 4.3.1.4 Medical Loss Ratio Calculation.
+The Department and CMS shall calculate the Medical Loss Ratio in a timely manner by dividing the Benefit Expense by the Revenue.
 The Medical Loss Ratio shall be expressed as a percentage rounded to the second decimal point.
 The Contractor shall have sixty (60) days to review the Medical Loss Ratio Calculation.
 Each Party shall have the right to review all data and methodologies used to calculate the Medical Loss Ratio. - 4.3.1.5 Coverage Year.
-The Coverage Year shall be the calendar year.
-The Medical Loss Ratio Calculation shall be prepared using all data available from the Coverage Year, including IBNP and six (6) months of run-out for Benefit Expense. - 4.4 Payment Terms - 4.4.1 CMS will make monthly, prospective Capitation payments to the Contractor.
+The Coverage Year shall be the demonstration year.
+The Medical Loss Ratio Calculation shall be prepared using all data available from the Coverage Year, including IBNP and six (6) months of run-out for Benefit Expense.

+4.4 Payment Terms

+4.4.1 CMS will make monthly, prospective Capitation payments to the Contractor.
 The Department will make monthly Capitation payments to the Contractor.
 The Medicare Parts A/B Component will be the product of the Enrollee's CMS-HCC risk score multiplied by the relevant standard county payment rate (or the ESRD dialysis state rate or the Medicare Advantage 3-star county rate by the HCC ESRD risk score, as applicable).
-The Medicare Part D Component will be the product of the Enrollee's RxHCC risk score multiplied by the Part D NAMBA, with the addition of the estimated average monthly prospective payment amount for the low income costsharing subsidy and Federal reinsurance amounts.
+The Medicare Part D Component will be the product of the Enrollee's RxHCC risk score multiplied by the Part D NAMBA, with the addition of the estimated average monthly prospective payment amount for the low income cost-sharing subsidy and Federal reinsurance amounts.
 The Medicaid Component for each rate cell will be the product of the number of Enrollees in each category multiplied by the payment rate for that rate cell.